 The technology provides scalability in sharing of I/O devices like network and storage controllers, GPUs, and hardware accelerators across containers and virtual machines.
 It is able to provide much more scalability at lower expenses than existing standard SR-IOV (Single Root I/O Virtualization).
-In the activity, it does not either compromise with its performance benefits, unlike SR-IOV.
+In the activity, it does not compromise its performance benefits, unlike SR-IOV.

 Intel Scalable IOV also brings a new notion of composability.
 This enables the hardware to directly run frequent and performance-critical operations.
 At the same time, the software will be taking care of the complex control and complex operations.